-- 2. No nursing course may be repeated more than once due to withdrawal or grade less than "C." (A grade of "D" or less is considered to be a failing grade.)
+- No nursing course may be repeated more than once due to withdrawal or grade less than "C." (A grade of "D" or less is considered to be a failing grade.)
 No theory exams can be retaken.
-Students who fail or withdraw from a course (theory and/or clinical) will be able to continue part-time in the nursing major if they have satisfied progression policies and as space allows. - 3.
-Students will not be allowed to continue in the nursing major if they have failed or withdrawn for academic reasons from the same nursing course more than once or from two different nursing courses over more than one semester. - 4.
+Students who fail or withdraw from a course (theory and/or clinical) will be able to continue part-time in the nursing major if they have satisfied progression policies and as space allows. - Students will not be allowed to continue in the nursing major if they have failed or withdrawn for academic reasons from the same nursing course more than once or from two different nursing courses over more than one semester. - 3.
 Students are expected to adhere to ethical and professional behaviors as defined in section IV.
 C. of the Undergraduate Student Handbook.
-Breach of ethical and/or professional standards may result in reduction of grade, failure of the course and/or dismissal from the nursing program. - 5.
-If there is a breach in ethical and/or professional behavior, faculty may fill out an Performance Improvement Plan (PIP) Ethical/Professional Behavior Violation Form (Appendix B) to work with the student to develop a plan to address the behavior. - 6.
+Breach of ethical and/or professional standards may result in reduction of grade, failure of the course and/or dismissal from the nursing program. - 4.
+If there is a breach in ethical and/or professional behavior, faculty may fill out an Performance Improvement Plan (PIP) Ethical/Professional Behavior Violation Form (Appendix B) to work with the student to develop a plan to address the behavior. - 5.
 Students are expected to provide safe nursing care as outlined in nursing course syllabi and clinical evaluation guidelines.
-Failure to meet the expectations of safe clinical practice may result in failure of the course and/or dismissal from the nursing program. - 7.
+Failure to meet the expectations of safe clinical practice may result in failure of the course and/or dismissal from the nursing program. - 6.
 Processes for decisions regarding progression within the program are described in Section IV.
-C. 1. - 8.
+C. 1. - 7.
+Students who once were admitted to the nursing major, completed at least one nursing course, but currently are not enrolled in the nursing major have one year from the date of withdrawal/failure to file a progression plan approved by the nursing advisor.
+After one year, the student must reapply for admission to the nursing major.
+A new Functional Abilities form is required upon the student's return to the nursing program (see Appendix C). - 8.
 All students are assigned to a clinical site-based experience sequence.
 If a student varies from the assigned plan, space in clinical courses cannot be assured. - 9.
 Students requesting to start with part-time progression or those that change from full-time to part-time status in the nursing major for academic or personal reasons must file a progression plan developed with the assistance of their academic advisor.
 This plan is based on space availability in clinical courses and completion of prerequisites for courses.
 The progression plan will be submitted to the undergraduate student progression subcommittee for formal approval. - 10.
 The grade of "Incomplete" (I) may be granted at the discretion of the course instructor in special cases where, for reasons beyond the student's control, some course assignments were not finished but the student was passing all other aspects.
 For courses that are prerequisite to subsequent nursing courses, the "Incomplete" must be resolved by the second week of the new semester.